 After you answer some questions about your health as well, you start the detox process.
 You check into your room, where you make yourself comfortable.
 Friendly medical staff members start monitoring your withdrawal process.
 They administer medications if necessary to avoid discomfort.

-Next, you undergo various therapeutic interventions.
+Next, you undergo various detox therapies.
 Examples include:

 - Group therapy sessions with women who’ll build your self-esteem and help you to stay firm in your resolve to quit